spyder-ide/qtpy/README.md

 (where the QtGui module has been split into QtGui and QtWidgets).

-Basically, you can write your code as if you were using PyQt or PySide directly, but import Qt modules from `qtpy` instead of `PyQt5`, PyQt6`, `PySide2`, or `PySide6`.
+Basically, you can write your code as if you were using PyQt or PySide directly, but import Qt modules from `qtpy` instead of `PyQt5`, `PyQt6`, `PySide2`, or `PySide6`.

-Accordingly, when porting code between different Qt bindings (PyQt vs PySide) or Qt versions (Qt5 vs Qt6), As a compatibility layer, QtPy makes this much more painless, and allows you to easily and incrementally transition between them.
+Accordingly, when porting code between different Qt bindings (PyQt vs PySide) or Qt versions (Qt5 vs Qt6), QtPy makes this much more painless, and allows you to easily and incrementally transition between them.
 QtPy handles incompatibilities and differences between bindings or Qt versions for you while keeping your project running, so you can focus more on your own code and less on keeping track of supporting every Qt version and binding.
 Furthermore, when you do want to upgrade or support new bindings, it allows you to update your project module by module rather than all at once.
-You can check out examples of this approach in QtPy-using projects like [git-cola](https://github.com/git-cola/git-cola/issues/232).
+You can check out examples of this approach in projects using QtPy, like [git-cola](https://github.com/git-cola/git-cola/issues/232).

 ### Attribution and acknowledgments